Pediatric Stroke/Cerebrovascular Aneurysm

 - weakness or paralysis

-- seizures or stroke.
+- seizures or stroke

-What are the pediatric stroke/ cerebrovascular aneurysm treatment options?
+What are brain aneurysm treatment options?

 Treatment depends on the size, position and/or symptoms.
 Surgery or vessel blockage may be utilized.